perldude/perldude/README.md

 * The farthest I have ridden my bike is [119 miles](https://www.strava.com/activities/1552310223)
 * My hair used to be quite a bit longer than it is now
 * There are >43,000 songs in my iTunes and most of them were actually bought.
-* I've even attended the Academy Awards (both the regular and the [Sci-Tech](https://www.oscars.org/news/tag/sci-tech-awards))
+* I have attended the Academy Awards (both the regular and the [Sci-Tech](https://www.oscars.org/news/tag/sci-tech-awards))
 * I found a job on the [Internet](https://capitalizemytitle.com/ufaqs/should-internet-be-capitalized/) for the first time in 1990.

 ### Technical preferences